 # Attachments in Salesforce

 To upload an attachment to Salesforce using Workato, you can use the Create Object Action, and select Attachment under the Object field.
 Before that however, you need to have a step that downloads the file that is to be uploaded to Salesforce.
-You may use the Box action get file download URL, followed by using the utilities tool to upload it from the obtained URL, or a similar flow of actions with another connector.
-You can check out this example here on how to download a file to Workato.
+You may use an appropriate file connector action to get the file contents.
+You can check out this example here (opens new window) on how to download a file to Workato.

 To download an attachment from Salesforce, you can use the Download file Action.
 The file ID must be obtained from a previous step, usually from the Get object details step.
-Once that step is properly set up, you will be able to use the attachment as a pill in the other steps of the recipe, for example, you can use the Upload file action in the Box connector.
+Once that step is properly set up, you will be able to use the attachment as a pill in the other steps of the recipe, for example, you can use an appropriate file connector action to upload the file contents.